jax-ml/jax/docs/new_docs/101/transformations.md

 stands for any value of the right JAX type, `jax.grad`'s tracers occupy the opposite pole: applied on its own, `jax.grad` evaluates your function with tracers that carry exactly one concrete value alongside the derivative bookkeeping.
-With a single value there's nothing to be ambiguous about, so specializing on data is perfectly fine, and data-dependent Python control flow just works — `if`, `while`, recursion, whatever you can write:
+With a single value, data-dependent Python control flow is unambiguous, so if you're just using `grad`, you can apply data-dependent `if`, `while`, recursion, or anything else:

 ```{code-cell}
 def f(x):